inespajot/image-storage/README.md

     middleware.ts
 ```

-## Main Files

-### `app/protected/page.tsx`

-Protected page that renders the image gallery for logged-in users.

-### `components/image-gallery/image-gallery.tsx`

-Handles the main gallery logic:
+**`app/protected/page.tsx`** — the protected gallery page.

-* gets the logged-in user
-* loads the current user’s images
-* creates signed URLs
-* uploads images
-* inserts metadata rows
-* deletes images and metadata
-* displays errors

-### `components/image-gallery/upload-form.tsx`
+**`components/image-gallery/image-gallery.tsx`** — the core logic: fetches the user, loads their images, generates signed URLs, handles uploads/deletes, and surfaces errors.

-Simple upload UI that only accepts image files.
+**`components/image-gallery/upload-form.tsx`** — upload UI, restricted to image files.

-### `components/image-gallery/image-grid.tsx`

-Displays private images in a responsive grid and provides delete controls.
+**`components/image-gallery/image-grid.tsx`** — responsive grid with delete controls.

-### `components/image-gallery/types.ts`

-Defines TypeScript types for image metadata and gallery state.
+**`components/image-gallery/types.ts`** — shared TypeScript types for images and gallery state.

 ## Security Notes

-* No Supabase service-role key is used in the frontend.
-* The app relies on the logged-in user’s Supabase session.
-* The Storage bucket is private.
-* Images are shown through signed URLs.
-* RLS policies enforce user ownership on the backend.
-* Frontend filtering improves user experience, but backend policies provide the actual security.
+No service-role key ever touches the frontend — everything runs off the user's own Supabase session.
+The real security boundary is Row Level Security and the storage policies on the backend; the frontend's filtering is just for a smoother UX, not the thing actually keeping data private.